ciceksepetitech/cactus-ui/doc-website/docs/styling.md

 <AccordionItem title='Using-Data-Attributes' expanded={true} style={{height:'1500px'}}>

-> Each component has a `data-cui-<componentName>` attribute to you can apply style easier.
+> Each component has a `data-cui-<componentName>` attribute which you can apply style easily.

 ```css
 [data-cui-listbox-button] {